 Rourke platforms the hungry ambition of a people looking for affection, success, and any kind of reassurance that their life is worth being celebrated, with a freewheeling energy that’s so easy to love.

 The story hangs on every last word of its leading lady, and Anne-Marie Duff walks in Charity’s itchy feet with energetic credibility.
 By night, the dancehall hostess has been working at the Fandango Ballroom for eight years, and by day she falls in and out of love with every next man who will let her.
-Duff masters a certain balance in offering boundless affection and effervescent optimism to her audience – equally her Fandango customers and lovers, and the hungry Donmar viewers – without ever sacrificing a trace of gutsy determination.
+Duff masters a certain balance between boundless affection and effervescent optimism for her audience – equally her Fandango customers and lovers, and the hungry Donmar viewers – without ever sacrificing a trace of gutsy determination.

 It can be tempting to uproot a traditionally glitzy show in favour of a subversive contemporary revival, which tends to rhyme with images of cynical minimalism and feelings that are drained of colour.
 But Sweet Charity glitters so gleefully: Robert Jones’s sharp design plasters the walls in shades of chrome, while dancers tap their feet in gold boots and silver sneakers, and the pastel hues of Coney Island are swapped for glow-in-the-dark neons.